Jess French

 Jess French is a British television personality, veterinarian and author.
 She is the presenter of a television programme called Minibeast Adventure with Jess which has aired on CBeebies.
-French is also a best-selling author of more than 20 books and a regular contributor to science and literary festivals such as Hay Festival, Edinburgh festival and Norwich Science Festival and printed press such as The Guardian, BBC Wildlife, The Week.
+French is also a best-selling children's author and a regular contributor to science, music and literary festivals such as Hay Festival, Edinburgh festival, Cheltenham Science Festival, Bath Festival of Children's Literature, Latitude and Norwich Science Festival and printed press such as The Guardian, BBC Wildlife, The Week.
+She is a patron of Norwich Science Festival and children's ambassador for the Norfolk Wildlife Trust.